 You may think this is a fairly straightforward question with a very obvious answer, right?
 Well, you may be surprised to know then, that in our 17 years of experience, we have found that a lot of students and even parents, are not quite sure how to make the most of their tuition sessions and knowledgeable tutor.

-Sometimes, recognising that your child needs a tutor, contacting us, establishing tuition needs through our assessment process and having a tutor attend your home can feel like you’re ‘turning up’ so to speak and therefore your child can begin to absorb information and be ‘tutored’.
+Sometimes, between recognising that your child needs a tutor, contacting us, establishing tuition needs through our assessment process, and having a tutor attend your home can feel like you’re ‘turning up’ so to speak, and therefore your child can begin to absorb information and be ‘tutored’.

-But, let me suggest a couple of scenarios for you to ponder while we look particularly at two different ways to approach tuition in secondary levels (we will tackle primary levels in our next blog post!).
+But, we can suggest a couple of scenarios for you to ponder while we look particularly at two different ways to approach tuition in secondary levels (we will tackle primary levels in our next blog post!).

 Scenario A: Jill’s approach to tuition

 Jill is organised for sessions with appropriate materials and when her tutor arrives she engages willingly.
 At times, Jill spends most of her session jumping from topic to topic trying to remember her ideas and what she needs help with.
 When she has a SAC due, Jill often realises last minute that she isn’t as prepared as she thought.

 Jill asked her tutor for a list of novels she could read to further her reading and responding skills.
 In addition, Jill needs to extend her knowledge of the themes in her key school English texts so her tutor gave her a list of practice essay questions to develop her understanding and further her skills in essay writing.
 Unfortunately, Jill has been unable to organise her time efficiently and isn’t engaging in writing practice essays for her school text or reading any additional novels.
 Sometimes Jill struggles to motivate herself and unfortunately she has come to rely on tuition to be her main motivator.